samb0002/yolov8-pcb-detection/README.md

 ### Adopted Trade-offs
 - **Accuracy vs Speed**: INT8 quantization prioritizes speed, with a small decrease in precision.
-- **Quantization Method**: Dynamic quantization chosen for simplicity and due to time limitations, the ONNX quantized model required post processing phase as it does not include the NMS inside the architecture as YOLOv8 or the best.pt automaticallly does.
-Static quantization may be less problem causing and error but requires much more time, documentation, coding and calibration data.
+- **Quantization Method**:  Static quantization.
+The ONNX quantized model required post processing phase as it does not include the NMS inside the architecture as YOLOv8 or the best.pt automaticallly does.
+Dynamic quantization may be less problem causing and error but requires much more time, documentation, coding and calibration data.

 ### Current Limitations
 - **No Post Quantization Accuracy Check**: Accuracy of INT8 model vs FP32 not formally validated since the ONNX quantized version requires post processign Non Mximum Suppression which is responsible for box and